-PRESENTATION NIGHT
+PRESENTATION DAY

-This is held at the end of Term 4.
+This is generally held in the last week of Term 4.
 The ceremony is held in the school assembly hall with invited official guests, including representatives from the Government, Hornsby Shire, the Department of Education and Training and local community groups e.g. Lions, Rotary and other interested people who have shown support for our school.